linode/apl-docs/docs/get-started/installation/linode.md

 sidebar_label: Linode Kubernetes Engine
 ---

-# Install Application Platform for LKE on LKE with Linode DNS
+# Install Akamai Application Platform on LKE with DNS

-Provision a LKE cluster in Cloud Manager or by using the Linode CLI and manually install Application Platform for LKE onto it by using a Linode Domain.
+Provision a LKE cluster in Cloud Manager or by using the Linode CLI and manually install the Application Platform onto it by using a Linode Domain for DNS.

 ## Prerequisites